 Let's take a look at some of the virtual reality companies that are leading the way.
 This is not a complete list at this early day, simply the 20 VR companies standing tall in the current market.

-Virtual Reality Companies On the Edge
+Virtual Reality Companies Leading the Way

 The Oculus headset

 Google started out in VR with a $15 headset made of cardboard called, what else, Google Cardboard.
 Cardboard is designed specifically for using VR apps on Android smartphones.
 It has since come out with a sturdier headset called Google Daydream View, which is similar to Google Cardboard in concept and will run you $79.
 You still put your phone in the headset and it functions as your display.
 The headset is primarily a pair of lenses that separate the screen into two images.

 Google's Cardboard, the low cost VR option